Anavelyz/gsoc/organization-questionnaire/gsoc2025_proposal.md

 contributors, fostering open communication and providing support to overcome challenges.
 By breaking down larger goals into manageable tasks and maintaining a supportive environment, Open Science Labs would ensure that contributors stay motivated, productive, and on track to deliver impactful results.
-Also, our organization has members from multiple countries, and most meetings are held in Spanish, Portuguese and English to accommodate everyone.
 We will invite every selected student to these meetings and make them feel welcome.

 ## How will you keep your GSoC contributors involved in your community during and after GSoC?

 To keep GSoC contributors involved in the Open Science Labs community during and after GSoC, we will leverage our welcoming and inclusive environment.
-Our community includes members from multiple countries, and meetings are held in Spanish, English, and Portuguese to accommodate everyone.
-We will invite each selected student to these meetings to foster a sense of belonging.
 Regular check-ins will be scheduled to discuss progress and provide feedback, encouraging students to present their work in blogs and topical meetings.
 This will help them gain confidence and interact with other contributors.
 We will